Bachelor of Creative Media Production

 Now, let’s take a look at the pathways themselves.

 In the Film and Television degree pathway students will learn a wide range of professional techniques for producing high quality video content for film and television, from pre-production through to post-production.
 Students will learn creative techniques via hands on experience with industry standard and emerging digital technologies including high-end professional cameras and lenses, sound equipment, advanced lighting rigs, and editing software.

 Animation and VFX

 In the Animation and Visual Effects pathway students learn cutting-edge post-production techniques using industry-standard software, and are taught by academic staff with extensive professional experience working on major blockbuster films.
 Our state-of-the-art equipment — including high end digital video cameras, green screen, and motion-capture studios — allow students to realise their creative vision through original student-led projects and client-based briefs.

 The Game Development pathway spans art asset creation, game design, and programming, and explores diverse creative and technical aspects involved for the creation of new gaming experiences for various digital platforms.
 Students will develop skills in game prototyping and design, testing, and deployment using industry-standard game engines and pipeline, and will explore meaning and effect of linear and non-linear narratives in modern games.

-The Web and Interactive pathway prepares students for rapidly evolving digital and online platforms.
+The Creative Technologies pathway prepares students for rapidly evolving digital and online platforms.
 Blending the creative and the technical, as well as software and hardware, courses explore the processes and conceptions essential to creating dynamic, intuitive, and engaging interactive digital content.
 Students will learn creative coding, hardware development, data visualization, and how to build cross-platform web applications using cutting-edge technologies.